ArnavVashisthCodingAccountnew/EmailFerry/README.md

 Later, Mail Rules, Templates and more.
-Mailspring Pro, which you can unlock with a monthly subscription, adds even more features for people who send a ton of email: link tracking, read receipts, mailbox analytics, contact and company profiles. **All of these features run in the client - Mailspring does not send your email credentials to the cloud.**
+Mailspring Pro, which you can unlock with a monthly subscription, adds even more features for people who send a ton of email: link tracking, read receipts, mailbox analytics, contact and company profiles. **All of these features run in the client - EmailFerry  does not send your email credentials to the cloud.**

 **Coming Soon Features: